bcgov/bcgov-wordpress-block-theme/documentation/docs/guide/content/using-alpha-3-styling.md

 > Based on our research and the latest best practices, the new design is less cluttered, with information better organized for end users.
 In addition, it features a strong vertical layout, optimized for mobile.

+The Block Theme will continue to evolve to better match the design system, as updates are ongoing.

 **Note: Alpha 3 is a working name and may change in the future.**

 ### Examples